1942 Middle Tennessee State Teachers Blue Raiders football team

-The 1942 Middle Tennessee State Teachers football team represented the Middle Tennessee State Teachers College—now known as Middle Tennessee State University— as an independent during the 1942 college football season.
+The 1942 Middle Tennessee State Teachers football team represented the Middle Tennessee State Teachers College (now known as Middle Tennessee State University) as an independent during the 1942 college football season.
 Led by Elwin W. Midgett in his third season as head coach, Middle Tennessee State Teachers compiled a record of 4–2–1.
 The team's captains were Emory Davenport, Smith, and Bill Burkett.

+Middle Tennessee was ranked at No. 338 (out of 590 college and military teams) in the final rankings under the Litkenhous Difference by Score System for 1942.